Indian River County, Florida: Tornado Outbreak

-Several strong tornadoes hit the county including the Lakewood Park - Vero Beach EF3 tornado.
-Severe damage occurred in the Bethel Creek neighborhood of Vero Beach with homes sustaining heavy damage.
-Numerous other tornadoes also touched down in the county, with two EF1 tornadoes hitting Downtown Vero Beach within the span of 20 minutes, causing extensive damage.
+Numerous other tornadoes touched down in the county, with two EF1 tornadoes hitting Downtown Vero Beach within the span of 20 minutes, causing extensive damage.
 An EF2 tornado touched down farther west near Blue Cypress Lake.
 In total, six tornadoes struck the county.
+In total, it is estimated that Hurricane Milton caused at least $59 million (2024 USD) in damage in Indian River County.